In terms of setting expectations, sales targets send a clear message about what it takes to be a paid-up member of the sales team.

 Target setting is not the same process as sales forecasting and budgeting.
 The purpose of setting targets is to break down the sales forecast to an individual level for participating salespeople.
 It also makes the process easier to administer if you don’t get caught up in the issues surrounding business planning and budgeting.

-Types of Targets
+Types of Quotas

-Company “P&L” Targets
+Company “P&L” Quotas

 These targets are related to the company income figure in the profit and loss statement.